volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

-April 4th 2019
+April 5th 2019

-#	BRUTEFIR3 PLUGIN
+#	DRC- Digital Room Correction for Volumio (previously Brutefir3)

 This plugin is designed to use [brutefir](https://www.ludd.ltu.se/~torger/brutefir.html) with volumio2